annegriddl/slds_stratification/README.md

-# Towards understanding the usefulness of stratified resampling in regression task
+# Towards understanding the usefulness of stratified resampling in regression tasks

 Stratification is commonly used in classification to sample proportionally to the respective class sizes, preserving the original class distribution in subsets.
 This approach addresses